efpe/amazon-alexa-lg-tv/README.md

 - "Alexa, turn off Plex"
 - "Alexa, turn on Netflix"
 - "Alexa, turn off Netflix"
-- "Alexa, turn on Volume" (default level is set to 34)
+- "Alexa, turn on Volume" (default level is set to 44)
-- "Alexa, turn off the Volume" (mutes volume)
+- "Alexa, turn off the Volume" (sets volume to 0)
 - "Alexa, turn on Playback" (Can also be used as an "OK" button when on a Netflix "Are you still watching?" prompt.)
 - "Alexa, turn off Playback"

+(You can also use stop/start in place of the turn on/off invocation)

+## Customize Commands
+- If you want to start an app, add the following lines.
+To find the app id, run "python lgtv.py listApps" and find the app ID.
+Remember to add a trigger on line 27:

+       elif name == "hulu" and state == True: os.system("python lgtv.py startApp [appid]")
+            print "Launched Hulu"
+        elif name == "hulu" and state == False: os.system("python lgtv.py closeApp [appid]")
+            print "Closed Hulu

+- If you want to change inputs, add the following lines.
+Remember to add an "HDMI X" trigger on line 27 (this is the name Alexa listens for, it can be anything you want).

+        elif name == "HDMI X" and state == True: os.system("python lgtv.py setInput HDMI_X")
+            print "Input set to HDMI X"

+See https://github.com/klattimer/LGWebOSRemote for a full list of triggers.

 ## Install